Pramatha Nath Bose: Bose in the Geological Survey of India

 During his time at the Geological Survey of India, Bose is repeatedly praised by The Director, William King for his excellent and economic work in his reports.
-He was promoted to Deputy Superintendent Second Grade in August, 1887 and he served as Officiating Superintendent from July 18, 1893 to May 15, 1895.
-He took a two year furlough in which he published his work, A History of Hindu Civilization Under British Rule.
-He returned in 1897 and from 1901–1903 he was in charge of the Geological Department of the Presidency College through the connection that the Geological Survey had with the College.
+He was promoted to Deputy Superintendent Second Grade in August, 1887 and he served as Officiating Superintendent from July 18, 1893, to May 15, 1895.
+He took a two-year furlough in which he published his work, A History of Hindu Civilization Under British Rule.
+He returned in 1897 and from 1901 to 1903 he was in charge of the Geological Department of the Presidency College through the connection that the Geological Survey had with the college.
 He served on the Geological Survey for 23 years when he was forced to retire from the due to discriminatory policies set in place by the British Government in 1903.

 Bengal Technical Institute

 Pramatha Nath Bose was an advocate of the Swadeshi Movement by writing articles that advocated the necessity of launching industrial enterprises on modern scientific lines.
 Bose moved for higher education in India and in 1891 he helped organized an Industrial Conference for the first time.
 This Conference later became the Indian industrial Association which was meant to help fund struggling industry and technical education.
-As a result of this he was approached by Tarak Nath Palit for advise and help when Palit was founding the Bengal Technical Institute.
+As a result of this he was approached by Tarak Nath Palit for advice and help when Palit was founding the Bengal Technical Institute.
 In 1906 Bose advised Palit and was a large part of the foundation of the Bengal Technical Institute.
-The Bengal Technical Institute officially started work on July 25, 1906 This institute was meant to educate laborers into skilled laborers first, then more programs existed to train skill laborers into various types of Engineers.
+The Bengal Technical Institute officially started work on July 25, 1906, This institute was meant to educate laborers into skilled laborers first, then more programs existed to train skill laborers into various types of Engineers.
 The Bengal Technical Institute was largely founded because of the ideals of the Swadeshi Movement and how they applied to national education.
 In 1910, the Science and Technical departments of the Bengal National College were included in the Bengal Technical Institute, the arts departments stayed under the Bengal National College.
 Pramatha Nath Bose was connected for the Institute for ten years, retiring from it in July, 1920.
 The Bengal Technical Institute was renamed to "College of Engineering and Technology Jadavpur" in May, 1929.